-Students majoring in Health Promotion may be interested in pursuing some of the allied health professions upon graduation.
-These students must complete their Health Promotion degree requirements, plus the prerequisites for the allied health profession of their choice.
+Students majoring in Health Promotion and Behavioral Science may be interested in pursuing some of the allied health professions upon graduation.
+These students must complete their degree requirements, plus the prerequisites for the allied health profession of their choice.
 With careful planning, it is very possible for our majors to graduate within four years, including the addition of the allied health prerequisites.
-For more information on allied health professions, please visit the Career Design Center website.
+For more information on allied health professions, please visit the Health Professions Office.

 Foreign Language Requirement:

-Students majoring in Health Promotion may choose one of three options to fulfill the foreign language requirement:
+Students majoring in Health Promotion and Behavioral Science prior to 2014 may choose one of three options to fulfill the foreign language requirement: